 Overall high mean (M=3.3; SD=0.75) showed that students generally perceived selecting research topic very difficult.
-Indeed, most of them agreed that finding research topic was difficult for them (M=3.09; SD=), and strongly agreed that they think most difficult part of research is to find a good research topic (M=3.52; SD= 0.67).
+Indeed, most of them agreed that finding research topic was difficult for them (M=3.09; SD=), and strongly agreed that they think most difficult part of research is to find a good research topic (M=3.52; SD=0.67).
 This was confirmed by the focus group interview.
 All participants agreed that finding a research topic was difficult.
 This seems to be even instilling fear and anxiety in students.
 P4 wondered, "If I fail to find a research topic, how can I do a research.
-I think I cannot do research to be able to undertake it.
+I think I cannot do research."
+On the other hand, P1 thought that there was need for more time to learn research to be able to undertake it.
 The participant stated "learning how to do research for a semester does not prepare us enough; we need more training before we start doing projects."

 The interview showed that the students have little or no idea about research.
 "Since it is first time, it is difficult for me to think of any topic that can be researched" a participant postulated.
 P4 echoed "Actually it is very difficult for me to find the topic and to decide which topic because, firstly, research is new module for us, and the knowledge I have on conducting research is limited."
-Further the participant added "Although I have interest in some topic, it difficult to say whether it can be research topic as a difficult task.
+Further the participant added "Although I have interest in some topic, it difficult to say whether it can be research topic or not.
+In general, the findings show that students perceive finding research topic as a difficult task.